DrozmotiX/ioBroker.sourceanalytix/README.md

 ## Changelog

+### 0.2.27
+* (Dutchman) fixed issue related to multihost installations with slave as target

 ### 0.2.26
-* (Dutchman) fix issue in calculations for gas environments and liquids
+* (Dutchman) fixed issue in calculations for gas environments and liquids
 * (Dutchman) improve logging related to issue analytics

 ### 0.2.25